Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A proto-example: braided systems of algebras

 \begin{remark} Some or all of the morphisms $\xi_{i,i} = \sigma_{Ass}(V_i)$ can be replaced with their right versions $\sigma_{Ass}^r(V_i)$.
 The theorem still holds true, with analogous proof. \end{remark}

-\begin{example} According to Proposition~\ref{thm:TrivialBrSystem}, for a braided~$\C$ the choice $\xi_{i,j}=c_{V_i,V_j}$ in the theorem gives a braided system.
-In addition, the $c_{V_i,V_j}$ are natural with respect to everything hence in particular to the units.
-In this case, the UAA structure on~$\leftV$ predicted by the theorem is the usual tensor product of algebras in a braided category. \end{example}
+\begin{example} Take UAAs~$V_i$ in a braided category~$\C$, and put $\xi_{i,j}=c_{V_i,V_j}$.
+The categorical braiding~$c$ is natural w.r.t. everything, in particular the units.
+Proposition~\ref{thm:TrivialBrSystem} then translates as condition~\ref{item:braided} from the theorem.
+The UAA structure on~$\leftV$ deduced from~\ref{item:alg} recovers the usual tensor product of algebras in a braided category. \end{example}